Batt Insulation Installation in Eagle, ID

 Frequently Asked Questions

-Yes, batt insulation can often be installed over existing insulation in an Eagle attic, provided the existing material is dry, clean, and not compressed.
-This technique, known as 'topping off,' is a common way to increase the overall R-value and improve thermal performance.
-We will assess the condition of your current insulation during our site visit to determine if this is a viable and effective solution for your home.
+Yes, batt insulation can often be installed over existing insulation in an attic, provided the existing material is dry, free of mold, and in good condition.
+This method, known as 'topping off,' is a common way to increase the R-value of your attic.
+We first inspect the existing insulation to ensure it's suitable to be built upon, and then strategically place new batts perpendicular to the existing joists to minimize thermal bridging and achieve the desired R-value.

 Ready to Talk About Your Project?